 A “Responsible Internet Use Statement “will be clearly posted in all areas where Internet connectivity is available.

-t is up to the individual to be aware of regulations.
-Ignorance of the regulations is not acceptable as an excuse or defence and each user is responsible for their internet usage.I,
+It is up to the individual to be aware of regulations.
+Ignorance of the regulations is not acceptable as an excuse or defence and each user is responsible for their internet usage.

+It is each student’s responsibility to ensure the security of his/her password to their computer account.
+If that password becomes known to others, it is that student’s responsibility to report that fact to the ICT coordinator ASAP.

-he school may exercise its right by electronic means to monitor the use of the school’s computer systems, including the monitoring of web-sites, the interception of E-mails and the deletion of inappropriate materials in circumstances where it believes unauthorised use of the school’s computer system is or may be taking place, or the system is or may be being used for storing text or imagery which is unauthorised or unlawful.
+The school may exercise its right by electronic means to monitor the use of the school’s computer systems, including the monitoring of web-sites, the interception of E-mails and the deletion of inappropriate materials in circumstances where it believes unauthorised use of the school’s computer system is or may be taking place, or the system is or may be being used for storing text or imagery which is unauthorised or unlawful.

-the need for monitoring d and p

-orld Wide Web
+It is important that the school community understands the need for monitoring and recognises that monitoring increases the safety and security of users and resources by supporting a positive learning and work environment, discourages breaches of confidentiality, copyright infringements and inappropriate file download and print requests and promotes appropriate internet access and electronic communication messages e.g. Blogs.

+:

+Internet Use

 Students will not attempt to visit Internet sites that contain obscene, illegal, hateful or otherwise objectionable materials.